kubernetes/enhancements/keps/sig-node/375-cpu-manager/README.md

 ###### What are other known failure modes?

-TBD
+After changing the CPU manager policy from `none` to `static` or the the other way around, before to start the kubelet again, you must remove the CPU manager state file(`/var/lib/kubelet/cpu_manager_state`), otherwise the kubelet start will fail.
+Startup failures for this reason will be logged in the kubelet log.

 ###### What steps should be taken if SLOs are not being met to determine the problem?

 ## Implementation History

-- **2020-12-30:** kep translated to the most recent template available at time
-- **2022-06-06:** kep translated to the most recent template available at time; proposed to GA; added PRR info.
+- **2022-09-29:** kep translated to the most recent template available at time; proposed to GA; added PRR info.

 ## Drawbacks